 The university seeks to provide vigilant stewardship of its Florida campus facilities, including the safety and security of educational and administrative buildings, recreational facilities, campus apartments, campus grounds, and tangible university property and equipment.
-The university provides campus safety personnel, typically from 9:00 pm to 1:00 am, and sub-contracted, professional campus security personnel, typically from 1:00 am to 6:00 am.
+The university provides sub-contracted, professional campus security officers, typically from 9:30 pm to 5:30 am every day.
 The campus safety and security personnel do not have the authority to arrest individuals allegedly involved in the commission of a crime on campus.
 However, they do have complete authority to contact the appropriate legal and campus authorities.